MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-vnext.md

 ### SQL Server Machine Learning Services
 - SQL Server R Services has a new name, to reflect support for the Python language in CTP 2.0.
 You can now use SQL Server Machine Learning Services (In-Database) to run either R or Python scripts in SQL Server.
 Or, install Microsoft Machine Learning Server (Standalone) to deploy and consume R and Python models that don’t require SQL Server.
-Both platforms include new MicrosoftML algorithms for distributed machine learning, and the latest version of Microsoft R (version 9.1.0).
+- Both platforms include new MicrosoftML algorithms for distributed machine learning, and the latest version of Microsoft R (version 9.1.0).
-- For more information, see [What’s New for Machine Learning](../advanced-analytics/what-s-new-in-sql-server-machine-learning-services.md)
+- For more information, see [What’s new for Machine Learning](../advanced-analytics/what-s-new-in-sql-server-machine-learning-services.md).

 ![horizontal_bar](../sql-server/media/horizontal-bar.png)